x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 Microsoft 365 and Office 365 support multiple ways to forward messages automatically.
 If the intended recipient of your message is using Microsoft 365 or Office 365, ask them to review the [Update, disable, or remove Inbox Rules forwarding](#update-disable-or-remove-inbox-rules-forwarding) and [Disable account forwarding](#disable-account-forwarding) sections below.

 If the problem persists after performing these steps, ask the recipient to refer their email admin to the [I'm an email admin.
-How can I fix this?](#im-an-email-admin-how-can-i-fix-this) section below.
+How can I fix this issue?](#im-an-email-admin-how-can-i-fix-this-issue) section below.

 #### Update, disable, or remove Inbox Rules forwarding